 4. Accent Colors

-There are endless ways to use your accent colors, but here are just two of my favorites…
+There are endless methods to use your accent colors, but here are just two of them…

 ASSIGN THEM TO SPECIFIC TYPES OF CONTENT